 Sorry, this job was closed 2 years ago.
-See all open Community Coordinator Jobs in Hobart, Oklahoma
+See all open International Exchange Coordinator Jobs in Hobart, OK

 CETUSA IS SEEKING COMMUNITY COORDINATORS IN YOUR AREA!

 Join a dynamic and caring team!
 Council for Educational Travel USA, a non-profit student exchange organization, is now recruiting Community Coordinators in your area.
 Our mission:“ . . . reaching out to encourage a lifelong journey of global peace and understanding”

 • Valid driver's license and reliable transportation a necessity.

 • Telephone and good phone skills a necessity.

 • Flexible Schedule a plus.

 • Must be able to pass a Criminal Background Check.

 • Good relationships with school and community a plus!